andreisperid/E-TKT/docs/diy/electronics.md

 ----

-💬 *you can find the KiCad v6 source files, PDF schematics and gerbers in the [electronic](https://github.com/andreisperid/E-TKT/tree/main/_electronic/) folder.*
+💬 *you can find the KiCad v6 source files, PCB 3D export, PDF schematics and gerbers in the [electronic](https://github.com/andreisperid/E-TKT/tree/main/_electronic/) folder.*

 ----